Applying for University

 So you’ve decided that you want to go to university; congratulations!

-You may even have decided what subject you would like to study, as well as where you would like to go, but you should not worry if not, as Study Britannia will assist you in this decision process too.
+You you still have doubts about where to go and which subject best suits your career goals, Study Britannia will assist you on this decision process too.
 However, in order to complete your application, we need some information from you:

 Application Form Checklist: